SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Cheerilee looks up from her desk.
 “Yes, what do you need, Twilight?”

-“I need your help to explain to my friends what a pyramid scheme is and why Pinkie’s idea is one.
-They don’t believe me when it’s literally in the name.”
+“I need your help to explain to my friends that Pinkie's new friendship idea is a pyramid scheme.
+They don’t believe me, even though it’s literally in the name.”

 “Well, I know what a pyramid scheme is, but what is Pinkie’s idea?”